Illustration of revived marketing techniques achieving strong results, blending traditional strategies with modern innovations

 For the world’s most recognizable online retailer, it started as a purely reactionary tactic.
-When the demise of Toys “R” Us in 2018 meant its roughly $2 million in sales was up for grabs, Amazon went old school — it mailed out millions of holiday toy catalogs.
+When the demise of Toys “R” Us in 2018 meant its roughly $2 million in sales was up for grabs, Amazon went old school, reviving traditional marketing methods — it mailed out millions of holiday toy catalogs.

 It was a bold move by a digital native, and one that clearly paid off.
 The Amazon print catalog is now in its third year, and has expanded beyond toys to a full-fledged Wish Book with electronics, bedding, sports gear and more.